-Members of the APRT will receive access to the self-study files in a Box folder.
-The APRT will review and analyze the self-study and supporting documents and begin preparing its report or an outline based on the expectations identified below.
-During this review, APRT members may note and share information that will contribute to the overall evaluation of the department based on areas of expertise or responsibility as assigned by the APRT chair.
-APRT members should refrain from contacting members of the department under review.
-However, please do contact the Associate Provost and/or OIE if additional materials or information is needed.
+Members of the APR TEAM will receive access to the self-study files in a Box folder.

+The APR TEAM will review and analyze the self-study and supporting documents and begin preparing its report or an outline based on the expectations identified below.
+During this review, APR TEAM members may note and share information that will contribute to the overall evaluation of the department based on areas of expertise or responsibility as assigned by the APR TEAM chair.
+APR TEAM chair may contact the chair of the department under review, or Senior Associate Provost and/or the Assistant Director, OIE if additional information and clarification are needed.